The Cost of Rehab: How Much Does Rehab Cost and Why is Rehab Worth the Price?

 Treatment costs vary and are based on many personal and provider factors.
 The types and durations of services you receive will significantly determine the cost of treatment; these largely depend on personal factors such as your history of addiction, the type of drug(s) used, your insurance coverage, whether your facility is an in-network rehab, and more.

-Highly intensive treatment usually involves a significant number of treatment services as well as 24-hour care from medical professionals and addiction specialists.
-From most intensive to least intensive, some substance abuse treatment options are as follows:1
+Highly intensive treatment usually involves a significant number of treatment and rehab services as well as 24-hour care from medical professionals and addiction specialists.
+From most intensive to least intensive, some substance abuse treatment options and the associated costs are as follows:1

 - Outpatient Rehab.
 Outpatient rehab is the least restrictive type of substance abuse treatment and costs less than medical detox and inpatient rehab.1 In outpatient rehab, you go home every night.
 Treatment is conducted on an outpatient basis and can consist of things such as individual therapy, support groups, and group therapy.
 The goal of outpatient therapy is to support your life in recovery and continue to build upon the skills and insights you learned in inpatient rehab.